-- Health Insurance Portability and Accountability Act of 1996 ("HIPAA") provides some protections for information. - There are restrictions on that information that ordinarily falls under Protected Health Information.
+- Certain privacy protections are contained within the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") provides some protections for information. - There are restrictions on that information that ordinarily falls under Protected Health Information.

 Patient Safety Work Product

 - The Patient Safety and Quality Improvement Act of 2005 protects from disclosure of certain documents that fall within "patient safety work product". - The protections apply to records and statements used to develop and improve patient safety, health care quality and health care outcomes.